-In this section, we summarize the application of multi-task learning in NLP tasks, including applying MTL to optimize certain primary tasks (corresponding to the auxiliary MTL setting), to jointly learn multiple tasks (corresponding to the joint MTL setting), and to improve the performance in multi-lingual multi-task and multimodal scenarios.
+In this section, we summarize the application of multi-task learning in NLP tasks, including applying MTL to optimize certain primary tasks (i.e., Auxiliary MTL), to jointly learn multiple tasks (i.e., Joint MTL), and to improve the performance in multilingual multi-task and multimodal scenarios.
 Existing research works have also explored different ways to improve the performance and efficiency of MTL models, as well as using MTL to study the relatedness of different tasks.